grass on beach at michigan lighthouse

 Blossom Day on Old Mission Peninsula

-Every May, about 2.6 million cherry trees are adorned with fragrant creamy white blossoms that fill ridges above the region’s cobalt blue waters.
+Every May, more than a million cherry trees are adorned with fragrant creamy white blossoms that are a beautiful sight to many visitors and locals.
 It is one of Michigan’s great secrets, because it happens a few weeks before tourists typically head to Traverse City, in the northwest corner of Michigan’s Lower Peninsula.

 Blossom Day event on Old Mission Peninsula celebrates with special time of year.
 Traverse City proudly calls itself the Cherry Capital of the World with 75 percent of the country’s tart cherries — used in pies, pastries and jams — being produced within a few miles.